COVID19 - AUSDANCE

 Nevertheless we at Ausdance ACT have provided core office and other support with part time paid team members and volunteers - and so we have been able to continue and adapt 2 artsACT-funded programs (Escalate and Dance Week), engaging dance (and other) artists, established and emerging.

-Following governments’ announcements on 8 May of a gradual 3-step loosening of controls of gatherings and groups, which takes us all to July 2020, the Board is reviewing timing of other programs and of recruitment.
+Following governments’ announcements on 8 May of a gradual 3-step loosening of controls of gatherings and groups, the Board has been reviewing timing of other programs and of recruitment.

 Any questions – please contact us on firstname.lastname@example.org.